RaviTeja444/health-wellness/Sindhu/Readme.md

 # Half Day 3
 Time allocated : 4hours = 1hour in class + 3hours out of the class = Worth 300 points

 - On the third day, I have discussed about the comments with my team that are mentioned and updated accordingly.
-- I have updated the Excel sheet as the total cost estimate must be mentioned and I have updated the image for total cost estimate.
+- I have updated the Excel sheet as the total cost estimate must be mentioned for whole project.
+- I have updated the image for total cost estimate.
 - https://github.com/RaviTeja444/health-wellness/commit/f23651031b2f32f299719fff1d787ede6e4942dd
 - https://github.com/RaviTeja444/health-wellness/commit/62fa3296360ec276b77baec9c5057b2452b0a26c